 When it comes to web design, the hourly prices of developers in different places might vary significantly.
 For example, in the United States, you might find you are paying $150 per hour, but in Eastern Europe, you can find people who will do the same work for $35-$50 per hour.
 That's without sacrificing quality.
 Did you know that Poland has some of the top developers in the world?

 Outsourcing provides you access to programmers, UX/UI designers, project managers, and creatives all around the world who can help you complete your project.
+They will help create custom logos, achieve customer success through design, and work on your brand elements.
 To put together a team like that, you'd have to spend a lot of time and money recruiting the proper people, onboarding them, and putting together a real team out of people who had never worked together before.
-Recruiting the right IT professionals can take months, and the average time of recruitment procedures throughout the world is increasing.
+Recruiting the right IT professionals can take months, and the average time for recruitment procedures throughout the world is increasing.

 Even the smallest businesses nowadays require a good-looking website that also operates smoothly, and you cannot expect to achieve this without the help of design and marketing specialists.